-The test of the amount of non-convertible debt issued by an EGC raises interpretive questions that we expect will be addressed by the SEC staff.
-For example, it is unclear whether the amount of an original issuance of debt and any subsequent refinancing of such would both be counted against the \$1 billion threshold.
-The SEC staff has clarified that "non-convertible debt" means any non-convertible debt security, whether or not issued in a registered offering, and would not include bank debt.
+The SEC staff has clarified that all non-convertible debt securities, whether or not still outstanding, are to be counted against the \$1 billion limit.
+However, debt securities issued in an A/B exchange offer will not be counted.
+The SEC staff has also clarified that "non-convertible debt" means any non-convertible debt security, whether or not issued in a registered offering, and would not include bank debt.